english-blog/english-blog.github.io/_posts/2011-07-05-the-five-love-languages-gary-chapman-book-review.md

 ### 4. Acts of Service

-Some people express their love to their spouse by service.
+Some people express their love for their spouse by service.
 Jesus is a perfect example of this type.
 For some, giving gifts or spending time with her or praising her won't mean much, when the house is a mess, clothes all over the rooms and the yards need maintenance.
 So, if your spouses love language is Acts of Service, the only way to her heart is by doing things for her.
 Maybe, cleaning the dishes, doing the laundry and taking care of the baby when she is not well etc.

 ### 5. Physical Touch